deeplearninc/relaax/README.md

 ![img](resources/Boxing-8th-35mil.png "Boxing")

 ### [Distributed A3C Continuous](#contents)
-Version of Distributed A3C algorithm, which can cope with continuous action space.
+Distributed version of A3C algorithm, which can cope with continuous action space.
 Inspired by original [paper](https://arxiv.org/abs/1602.01783) - Asynchronous Methods for Deep Reinforcement Learning from [DeepMind](https://deepmind.com/)

 #### [Distributed A3C Architecture with Continuous Actions](#contents)